 Little Thérèse devoutly prayed for priests out of love for them and for the souls to which they minister.
 The Catholic Church needs holy priests more than ever.
 While writing this, we shed tears as more devastating stories surfaced about clergy abuses and struggles from our friends whose family members are currently or have been priests.

 This has strengthened our resolve though, too.
 The laity comprises the majority of the Body of Christ, and we are tired of feeling helpless.
 Every critical work must be rooted in prayer, and right now we need to pull out the “big guns” — powerful intercessors like St. Thérèse, to share in this work of prayer.
-We begin Sunday, September 23rd to intentionally pray for priests for 40 days amidst the scandalous and heartrending wreckage.
+Begin on Wednesday, February 26 to intentionally pray for priests for 40 days of Lent – or if you’re a bit late, no worries, join in at any point.
 We hope that you will join us.
 It’s super EASY – we’ve prepared everything for you already!

 THE 40 DAYS TO PRAY FOR PRIESTS OVERVIEW